 We understand that information about you and your health is very personal and therefore, we will strive to protect your privacy as required by law.
-We will only use and disclose your personal health information as allowed by applicable law.
+We will only use and disclose your personal health information ("PHI"), as allowed by applicable law.

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.
 Changes on this notice will not be honored.

-Effective Date: This Notice of Privacy Practices is effective May 5, 2008.
+Effective Date: This Notice of Privacy Practices is effective September 23, 2013.

-The terms of this Notice of Privacy Practices apply to the following entities owned and operated by and/or affiliated with the Trustees of the University of Pennsylvania: the University of Pennsylvania Health System and its subsidiaries and affiliates, including but not limited to the Hospital of the University of Pennsylvania, Pennsylvania Hospital, Penn Presbyterian Medical Center, the Clinical Practices of the University of Pennsylvania (CPUP), Clinical Care Associates (CCA), Clinical Health Care Associates of New Jersey, P.C.
-(CHCA), Surgery Center of Pennsylvania Hospital, Penn Medicine Radnor, Penn Center for Rehabilitation and Care, Penn Home Infusion Therapy, Wissahickon Hospice, Penn Care at Home, the Ruth and Raymond Perelman Center for Advanced Medicine, Presbyterian Anesthesiology Foundation, Presbyterian Multi-Specialty Group Practice Foundation, the Perelman School of Medicine, Good Shepherd Penn Partners, Good Shepherd Penn Partners Specialty Hospital at Rittenhouse, Good Shepherd Penn Partners Penn Therapy and Fitness, and the physicians, licensed professionals, employees, volunteers, and trainees seeing and treating patients at each of these care settings.
-This Notice of Privacy Practices does not apply when visiting a non-CPUP, non-CCA or non-CHCA physician in their private medical office.
+The terms of this Notice of Privacy Practices apply to the following entities owned and operated by and/or affiliated with the Trustees of the University of Pennsylvania: the Perelman School of Medicine at the University of Pennsylvania; the University of Pennsylvania Health System and its subsidiaries and affiliates ("Penn Medicine"), including but not limited to the Hospital of the University of Pennsylvania, Pennsylvania Hospital, Penn Presbyterian Medical Center, the Clinical Practices of the University of Pennsylvania (CPUP), Clinical Care Associates (CCA), Clinical Health Care Associates of New Jersey, P.C.
+(CHCA), Surgery Center of Pennsylvania Hospital, Penn Medicine at Radnor, Penn Center for Rehabilitation and Care, Penn Home Infusion Therapy, Wissahickon Hospice, Penn Care at Home, the Perelman Center for Advanced Medicine, Presbyterian Anesthesiology Foundation, Presbyterian Multi-Specialty Group Practice Foundation, , Penn Presbyterian Infusion Services, Endoscopy Center at Pennsylvania Hospital, Good Shepherd Penn Partners, Good Shepherd Penn Partners Specialty Hospital at Rittenhouse, Good Shepherd Penn Partners Penn Therapy and Fitness, and the physicians, licensed professionals, employees, volunteers, and trainees seeing and treating patients at each of these care settings.
+This Notice of Privacy Practices does not apply when visiting a non-CPUP or non-CCA physician in their private medical office.

 - Uses And Disclosures Of Your Personal Health Information